Paula Fitzpatrick, LMHC - Therapist at Grow Therapy

 Hello and welcome to my page!
 My name is Paula and I'm a licensed mental health counselor serving individuals virtually in Florida and Massachusetts.
 I have 20 years of combined experience as a therapist and school counselor, working with various populations.
 I work with people struggling with grief, depression, anxiety, ADHD, relationship problems as well as life transitions.
 I have extensive experience working with teens and young adults who are having difficulty adjusting to life transitions, peer and relationship troubles, difficulty with boundaries and low self-esteem, as well as career and academic stress.
+I am also trained in Accelerated Resolution Therapy (A.R.T.), a modality that can gently release trauma and anxiety in as little as one session.
 Depending on your goals and needs in therapy, I strive to provide the right tools to help you become the best possible version of yourself.

-My clients often tell me they feel comfortable talking with me and are able to open up freely about the struggles they've been facing.
-In our first session, I would take the time to get to know you and the difficulties you are facing.
-I would also answer any questions you might have, especially if you're new to therapy.
+My clients often tell me they feel comfortable talking with me and are able to open up freely about their struggles.
+In our first session, I would take the time to get to know you and answer any questions you might have, especially if you're new to therapy.
 This will help us create a tailored plan with goals to work on in follow-up sessions.

 I listen without judgment while providing a space where you can feel safe, supported, and heard.
 I have a down to earth approach in working with people so that they feel comfortable and not intimidated by therapy.